-At the house with sign on the gate that says ‘My doberman lives here’ above a picture of a doberman’s head and a hand holding a torch, I stood on a snail as a helicopter flew over.
-On the window sill with the dead moths there was a money tree plant, a single white sock, a dusty snooker trophy and a TDK D90 audio cassette—still in its packaging.
-When I knocked at the door a man with tattoo sleeves answered and said “It’s awkward when you can’t see your own writing” as he filled in his signature.
+At the house with the sign on the gate that says ‘My Doberman lives here’ above a picture of a Doberman’s head and a human hand holding a torch, I stand on a snail as a helicopter flies overhead.
+On the window sill with the dead moths, there is a money tree plant, a single white sock, a dusty snooker trophy and a TDK D90 audio cassette still in its packaging.
+When I knock at the door, a man with tattoo sleeves answers, “It’s awkward when you can’t see your own writing”, he says as he fills in his signature.

-I was about to get back into my van after failing to deliver a parcel when I noticed people at home at the house next door.
-I went to ask whether they’d take the parcel for their neighbour and a young man in a vest and jogging pants answered.
-He agreed to take the parcel and said “Are they trainers?”
-I said I didn’t know.
-“I might try them on” he said, winking, then he put his hand down the front of his trousers, adjusted his cock and shut the door.
+I call at a house with a parcel but nobody is home.
+I notice people at the house next door so I go to ask whether they’ll take the parcel for their neighbour.
+A young man in a vest and jogging pants answers.
+He agrees to take the parcel and asks, “Are they trainers?”
+I say I don’t know.
+“I might try them on”, he says.
+He winks at me and then he puts his hand down the front of his trousers, adjusts his cock and shuts the door.

-A snail crawled up my kitchen window on the morning of the diamond jubilee of HRH Queen Elizabeth ll.
+A snail crawls up my kitchen window on the morning of the diamond jubilee of HRH Queen Elizabeth ll.